We have five factories and 19 years of experience in plant extracts

 Citrus bioflavonoids are renowned for their potent antioxidant properties, which are essential for maintaining good health and combating various diseases.
 Antioxidants are vital because they neutralize harmful molecules known as free radicals, which are produced naturally in the body during metabolism and can also be introduced through environmental factors such as pollution and UV radiation.

-Types of Antioxidants in Citrus bioflavonoids
+Types of Antioxidants in Citrus Bioflavonoids

-Citrus bioflavonoids encompass a variety of compounds, including but not limited to Hesperidin, naringin, and Quercetin.
+Citrus bioflavonoids encompass a variety of compounds, including but not limited to hesperidin, naringin, and Quercetin.
 Each of these compounds has unique antioxidant capabilities:

 - Hesperidin is a flavanone glycoside found predominantly in oranges and tangerines.
 It has been shown to protect cells from oxidative damage.